KelticDanor/xmp-SIDevo/README.md

 ### Change Log
+v4.6
+- libsidplayfp library updated to 2.7.1
+- sidid.cfg updated to version from 5 May 2024
+-
 v4.5
 - libsidplayfp library updated to 2.6.0
 - WDS files are now shown in the Message window